GenomicRanges: Genomic analysis

 • sort: Sort the GenomicRanges object.

-• rank: for each interval identifies its position is a sorted order
+• rank: For each interval identifies its position is a sorted order.

 # match